SAP-samples/btp-services-intelligent-routing/01-SetupCloudIntegration/README.md

 ![Launch SAP Cloud Integration ](./images/21.png)
 ![SAP Cloud Integration web interface](./images/22.png)

+> Note: Bookmark the SAP Cloud Integration web interface to have the URL handy whenever you need it without navigation through the SAP Integration Suite launchpad.

 28. **Repeat steps 10 - 27 for the second subaccount.**